Travis Kelce: 2023 season: Third Super Bowl win

 Kelce was inactive for the Chiefs' game against the Detroit Lions due to a knee injury he suffered earlier in the week.
 It was his first game missed due to an injury since his rookie season.
 Kelce made his season debut the following week against the Jaguars.
-In the Chiefs' week 7 game against the Chargers, Kelce tied a career high with 12 receptions.
+In the Chiefs' week 7 game against the Chargers, Kelce tied a career high with 12 receptions in the 31–24 victory.
 He also had 179 receiving yards, the second highest of his career.
 In the Chiefs' Week 9 game against the Dolphins, he broke the Chiefs franchise record for career receiving yards.
 Kelce finished the regular season with 984 receiving yards on 93 receptions and five touchdowns.
 He elected to not play in the Chiefs' Week 18 matchup against the Los Angeles Chargers, ending his NFL-record streak of seven consecutive seasons to finish with 1,000 receiving yards.

 In the Divisional Round victory over the Bills, Kelce had two receiving touchdowns.
 Kelce, along with Mahomes, broke the record for most career touchdowns in the playoffs for a quarterback/receiver duo.
-In the AFC Championship Game victory against the top-seeded Baltimore Ravens, Kelce caught 11 passes for 116 yards and a touchdown, surpassing Jerry Rice for most playoff receptions and tying Rice for first in 100+ receiving yard games.
+In the AFC Championship victory against the top-seeded Baltimore Ravens, Kelce caught 11 passes for 116 yards and a touchdown, surpassing Jerry Rice for most playoff receptions and tying Rice for first in 100+ receiving yard games.
 The victory marked Kelce's fourth Super Bowl appearance in five seasons.

 During Super Bowl LVIII, Kelce had nine receptions for 93 yards and was the leading yards receiver for the game.
 The Chiefs would win 25–22 in just the second Super Bowl in history to go to overtime, earning Kelce his third Super Bowl win.
 The Chiefs became the first team to repeat as Super Bowl champions since the New England Patriots accomplished the feat in the 2003 and 2004 seasons.
 During the game, following a fumble by Chiefs running back Isiah Pacheco when Kelce was not on the field, he was shown screaming at the Chiefs' head coach Andy Reid.
 The incident drew criticism, for which Kelce later apologized through his podcast.
 He was ranked ninth by his fellow players on the NFL Top 100 Players of 2024.